GLUE: Gradient-free Learning to Unify Experts: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we show that the two-point (SPSA) procedure used in \textbf{GLUE} is (i) computationally cheaper per iteration than gradient-based mixing and (ii) statistically stable when the mixture dimension \(K\) (the number of experts) is sufficiently small.
-To do so, we leverage results in stochastic approximation and zeroth-order optimization~\cite{sadegh2002optimal, nesterov2017random, gu2021black}.
+To do so, we leverage results in stochastic approximation and zeroth-order optimization~\cite{sadegh2002optimal, nesterov2017random, gu2021black}; under standard smoothness and bounded-noise assumptions, two-point SPSA converges to first-order stationary points, so GLUE inherits these classical guarantees~\cite{ghadimi2013stochastic}.